weber1158/colordle/README.md

 * `Colordle` tracks your stats after every game.
 To view your stats, click the middle button in the top-right corner (it looks like a graph).
    * Stats are stored in a file called `colordle_statistics.txt`, which is saved and updated automatically in the Desktop folder on your PC.
    * For macOS and UNIX users, `colordle_statistics.txt` should theoretically save in the `HOME` environment, but as a Windows user I cannot test this.
 However, I am confident that it will work for UNIX operating systems because I tested the Colordle app in MATLAB Online and it worked just fine.
+* Unlike Worlde, you can play as many games of `Colordle` per day as you want.
+Just click the button in the top right (it looks like a clockwise arrow) to begin a new game.